-ightharpoonup Applications ightharpoonup User-defined application in the group User-defined management applications.

-- The semuser account is used by the SE Manager as fixed access and may not be deleted by the administrator. - The accounts for the accesses to the AU and the Oracle VM Manager can be changed if necessary. - If it is necessary to change one of the above passwords, you must make this change immediately in the SE Manager.
-This is the only way to ensure that the integration of the Application Unit into the SE Manager works (e.g. the status displays). - Note regarding CSR: The passwords configured in the SE Manager are part of the MU global data of the CSR backup (refer to section "Configuration data backup" on page 63).
+- > Applications -> User-defined applications -> Administration, action Embed user-defined management application in the group User-defined management applications. - Security-relevant actions - The semuser account is used by the SE Manager as fixed access and may not be deleted by the administrator. - The accounts for the accesses to the AU and the Oracle VM Manager can be changed if necessary. - If it is necessary to change one of the above passwords, you must make this change immediately in the SE Manager.
+This is the only way to ensure that the integration of the Application Unit into the SE Manager works (e.g. the status displays). - Note regarding CSR: The passwords configured in the SE Manager are part of the MU global data of the CSR backup (refer to section "Configuration data backup").